evgenyantipin/nextjs-starter/README.md

-### 🚀Super charged Next.js starter app with the following:
+### 🚀Super fast Next.js starter app with the following:

 ## [You can see a live demo](https://next-redux-starter.evgenyantipin.vercel.app)
 - [x] Next.js latest